 How did you get started writing music and performing?

 My Dad was at a pawn shop shopping for new hunting knife.
 I saw this fiddle hanging on the wall.
 It was infatuation.
 By some miracle my father found it in his heart to buy it for me.
 That’s where it started.
-The progression went from breaking all the strings the next hour to getting a teacher a few months later, to playing with The Ranch Dance Fiddle Band, then The Texas Playboys…..then many many others…then a big move to Nashville to start over and try and make a new name as a singer/songwriter artist ……waiting tables, recording West Cross Timbers…then a duo record with long time touring partner Rod Picott that release is called Sew Your Heart With Wires, then recording my newest record Carrying Lightning…..and performing and playing with some of my favorite artists Todd Snider, Justin Townes Earle, Jason Isbell, and others…..and then here we are.
+The progression went from breaking all the strings the next hour to getting a teacher a few months later, to playing with The Ranch Dance Fiddle Band, then The Texas Playboys…..then many many others…then a big move to Nashville to start over and try and make a new name as a singer/songwriter artist ……waiting tables, recording West Cross Timbers…then a duo record with long time touring partner Rod Picott that release is called Sew Your Heart With Wires, then recording my newest record Carrying Lightning…..and performing and playing with some of my favourite artists Todd Snider, Justin Townes Earle, Jason Isbell, and others…..and then here we are.

 Three words to describe your music…